Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Expectations
 - Before playing, establish shared expectations with your players.
 Show them these principles and use something like Patrick O'Leary’s [CATS method](https://200wordrpg.github.io/2016/supplement/2016/04/12/CATS.html) (Concept, Aim, Tone, Subject Matter).
-- Prepare a strong introduction for your session in order to create the right mood, pull your players into the fictional world and serve as an example for your players.
+- Prepare a strong introduction for your session in order to create the right mood, pull your players into the fictional world and serve as an example for the players.

 ### The Trajectory of Fear
 - Your goal is not to explicitly scare your players, but to create an immersive, eerie atmosphere and to build tension.